BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 ### **Checking Coverage is as Expected**
 * genomescope plots are no longer working, will need redoing
-* Hifiasm outputs have been misplaced, rerruning for meigenii and make sure it's all working, saving the outputs somewhere sensible this time
 * meigenii_4: peak_hom: 29; peak_het: 16, matches my jellyfish output, i'll check the other ones to make sure as well
-* dalmanni_7 is also fine.
+* dalmanni_7 is also fine
 * meigenii_5: issues:  peak_hom: 23; peak_het: -1.
 Wat.
 Will need to look into this
 * dalmanni_6: similar issues, but also will not generate an assembly, rerruning to double check
-  - forums suggested this was due to low coverage, but my coverage extimate of 59 suggests this isn't the case
+  - forums suggested this was due to low coverage, but my coverage estimate of 59 suggests this isn't the case
-  - now re running a very old hifiasm script that worked initially, this may help me narrow down the issue - forgot to add enough memory cause I am stupid, rerunning again.
+  - re-ran with an old hifiasm script, did not work
+  - re-coppied input reads (may be corrupted) - md5sums ok
+  - running hifiasm.sh again
 * -1 het peak shouldn't be an issue. [see this thread](https://github.com/chhylp123/hifiasm/issues/245)

 # Cleaning Assemblies